meganlabonte/PetsittingAPI/README.md

 ## Setting Up the Project

-Please download the files and make sure you have installed the correct dependencies using 'npm install' in your terminal.
+Please download or copy my code and make sure you have installed the correct dependencies using 'npm install' in your terminal.
 You should also download the correct packages:

 <img width="629" alt="Installing packages" src="https://github.com/meganlabonte/CFG-Assignments/assets/107578187/ecdb770b-69a0-44ae-b1a3-ccb82f1038e5">